 To make sure your tackle is well-balanced, you would then need a rod that loads perfectly with 20 grams and a leader with the correct mass to turn over that fly size and, even more importantly, balance the speed between the upper and lower line in your loop going forward.
 Believe me, the leader is the most important part of your equipment and it is completely overlooked.

 We, at salmologic, know the physics and the dynamics in a fly cast and how everything should be combined together.
 Therefore, we have decided against using the confusing AFTM system.
 Instead, we use what we call our G&G System – Grams and Grains System – because it makes sense.
 This is the only sure way that a fly fisherman has a chance to make the right decision when assembling his/her gear.
 Nothing gives an angler a better start in fly casting/fly fishing than the confidence that the tools he/she is using are actually perfectly “made to match” and balanced correctly.

-Once our website is fully complete, you will notice that ALL our products will be recommended in grams and grains – i.e. you will not find any AFTM numbers in salmologic’s product line.
-We are introducing our G&G System.
+You will notice that ALL of our products are recommended in grams and grains – i.e. you will not find any AFTM numbers in salmologic’s product line.
+We only use salmologic’s G&G System.

 In all the years that I have been in the business, I have been forced to use the AFTM system to recommend lines, rods, reels and leaders due to the fact that this was the standard.
 I have always found this system completely misleading in all regards.

 Throughout the past 25 years, I have held seminars all over the world and I have seen many anglers who were confused because they couldn’t figure out what, in general, was wrong with their casting.
 Upon examination of their gear, in 90% of the cases, the root of the problem was that their tackle wasn’t developed properly and/or it was unbalanced.